Bigfoot Waterclover

 Maintenance

 Needs less water when it grows in more shade.
 Spreads easily; thin or cut back as necessary.
 Good for wetland gardens, saturated soil, or shallow water.
-Native habitat, in swamps, marshes, woodland bogs, ditches, streams, and on the edge of ponds and lakes.
 Set up a pond or a water collection tank near a downspout to supplement water.
-Propagation: root division.
+Native habitat, swamps, marshes, woodland bogs, ditches, streams, edge of ponds and lakes.

 Forms large mats in wet sands and mud.
 Leaves are clover-shaped.
 This is a spore-producing plant and is thus more closely allied with the ferns than with perennial forbs.
 Dies back during severe winters.
 Colonizes by rhizomes.
 Birds eat parts of the flowers.
 Nutria and Muskrat eat the plant.